TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 ## Features
 - CS:GO or all-in-one categories for tidier spawnmenus
 - Per-player custom laser colors
+- Aim sway for GSO or all weapons/attachments

 ## Weapons

+### Galil AR
+Beta CSGO model created by PROm.
+Compared to the ACE, is fires significantly slower, but has overall better ranged attributes.

+### M16A2
+Independent weapon based off the AR-15 model.
+Defaults to 20-Round magazine and burst fire.

 ### Glock 17
 - Added 150mm G17L Slide (custom model)